marsp0/marsp0.github.io/articles/simple-json-parser.md

 #### Numbers

 Number parsing relies on the builtin functions `atoi` and `atof`.
-Besides calling those functions the code has to move the cursor to the end number.
+Besides calling those functions the code has to move the cursor past the number.

 ```c
 static void parse_number(uint32_t index)